PaperMC/Starlight/TECHNICAL_DETAILS.md

 In practice Vanilla has ordered queues by light level, so it always processes the highest value queued before any else, but for this simple example it doesn't matter.
-That stuff only comes into play when you start queueing up multiple changes initially at _differing_ initial light values.
+It also is far more complicated in its implementation, and it may not actually read from all neighbours.
+But for simplicity's sake we don't need to go over that, this is good enough for a basic comparison.

 Like with Starlight, decreases are propagated by modifying the algorithm a bit.